microsoft/hands-on-lab-functions/docs/workshop.md

 1. The web application sends an HTTP request to APIM
 1. An Azure Function endpoint handling uploads will process the request and upload the file to a Storage Account
 1. When the file is uploaded the Event Grid service will detect it and publish the "Blob created event"
-1. The Event Grid System Topic will trigger a Logic App
+1. The Event Grid System Topic will trigger an Azure Durable Function
-1. The Logic App retrieves the uploaded audio file
+1. The Azure Durable Function retrieves the uploaded audio file
-1. The audio file is sent to Azure Cognitive Services via the Logic App Workflow.
-The speech to text cognitive service will process the file and return the result to the Logic App
+1. The audio file is sent to Azure Cognitive Services via the Azure Durable Function.
+The speech to text cognitive service will process the file and return the result to the Azure Durable Function.
-1. The Logic App Workflow will then store the transcript of the audio file in a Cosmos DB Database
+1. The Azure Durable Function will then store the transcript of the audio file in a Cosmos DB Database
 1. Another Azure Function endpoint will be triggered by the update event in CosmosDB.
 1. The Azure Function will then fetch the transcript from CosmosDB and publish it to Web Pub/Sub
 1. The web application being a subscriber of the Web Pub-Sub resource, it will be notified about the new transcript being added via a websocket and display it in the list.